arx-tools/arx-convert/README.md

 -v

 # convert an unpacked fts file to a json through piping
-cat fast.fts.unpacked | arx-convert --from=fts --to=json --pretty > fast.fts.json
+cat fast.fts.unpacked | arx-convert --from=fts --to=json --prettify > fast.fts.json

 # convert an unpacked dlf file to a minified json through files
 arx-convert level8.dlf.unpacked --from=dlf --to=json --output=level8.dlf.min.json